thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

       end
     end

-In this test we are using a method called `set_headers` and passing the `device_token` into the method.
+In this test we are using a method called "set_headers" and passing the "device_token" into the method.
 This is a helper method that we will use in many request specs, so let's define it outside of this spec file:

     # spec/support/request_headers.rb